Treatment Allocation under Uncertain Costs: Learning Treatment Allocation Rules

 The key property of Theorem \ref{thm:dml} is that we get $1/\sqrt{n}$-rate convergence for $\hbeta$ even if the rest of the problem is not parametrically specified.
-In particular, the numerator and denominator used to define $\rho(x)$ in \eqref{eq:rho_obs}, i.e., $\Cov{Y_i, \, W_i \cond X_i = x}$ and $\Cov{C_i, \, W_i \cond X_i = x}$, need not admit a linear specification.
-Rather, it's enough to be able to estimate relevant nuisance components at slower rates, essentially $\hat {h}(X_i) - h(X_i) = o_p(n^{-1/4})$, and this can be done via flexible machine learning methods such as deep learning \citep*{farrell2021deep}.
+In particular, the numerator and denominator used to define $\rho(x)$ in Proposition \ref{prop:unconf}, i.e., $\Cov{Y_i, \, W_i \cond X_i = x}$ and $\Cov{C_i, \, W_i \cond X_i = x}$, need not admit a linear specification.
+Rather, it's enough to be able to estimate relevant nuisance components at slower rates, e.g. $\hat {h}(X_i) - h(X_i) = o_p(n^{-1/4})$, and this can be done via flexible machine learning methods.